|Nutrition Facts (per serving)|

 In a large heavy-bottomed skillet over medium heat, heat the olive oil until shimmering.
 Add the onion and bell pepper and sauté, stirring occasionally, until tender, about 6 minutes.

-Add the shrimp, onion powder, garlic powder, paprika, and cumin and continue to cook until the shrimp are pink and opaque, about 4 minutes.
+Add the shrimp, onion powder, garlic powder, paprika, cumin, and salt to taste.
+Cook until the shrimp are pink and opaque, about 4 minutes.
 Transfer the mixture to a bowl and set aside.

 Wipe down the skillet and return it to the heat, or use a separate skillet if needed.
-Add the butter and allow it to melt but not brown.
+Add 1 tablespoon butter and allow it to melt but not brown.

-Add the tortilla to the pan and sprinkle about half the cheese on one side, then top with the shrimp mixture and add the remaining cheese.
+Add the tortilla to the pan and sprinkle about half the cheese on top of the tortilla, then top with the shrimp mixture and add the remaining cheese.

-Top with the second tortilla and cook until golden brown and crisp, about 3 minutes on each side.
+Top with the second tortilla.
+Spread the remaining tablespoon butter on top.
+Cook until the bottom is golden brown and crisp, about 3 minutes.